LostRuins/koboldcpp/README.md

 ### Compiling on MacOS
 - You can compile your binaries from source.
 You can clone the repo with `git clone https://github.com/LostRuins/koboldcpp.git`
-- A makefile is provided, simply run `make`.
+- A makefile is provided, simply run `make -j`.
-- If you want Metal GPU support, instead run `make LLAMA_METAL=1`, note that MacOS metal libraries need to be installed.
+- If you want Metal GPU support, instead run `make -j LLAMA_METAL=1`, note that MacOS metal libraries need to be installed.
 - To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
 - After all binaries are built, you can run the python script with the command `python koboldcpp.py --model [ggml_model.gguf]` (and add `--gpulayers (number of layer)` if you wish to offload layers to GPU).